hoffmannmatheus/pireworks/src/light/README.md

 ```python
 strip = Adafruit_NeoPixel(LED_COUNT, LED_PIN, LED_FREQ_HZ, LED_DMA, LED_INVERT, LED_BRIGHTNESS)
 ```
+Where, LED_COUNT will be number of LED that we want to blink,
+       LED_PIN is number of PWM pin that is connected with the raspberry pi.

 ## RGB 150-LED Strip

 It is 5-meter long strip contains 150 RGB LEDs that can be individually addressed using a one-wire interface, allowing you full control over the color of each RGB LED.
 The flexible, waterproof strip runs on 5 V and can be chained with additional WS2812B strips to form longer runs or cut apart between each LED for shorter sections.